Pretty Little Liars: The Perfectionists: Marketing

-A tie-in book edition was based on the series, features the both combined characters are set in the Pretty Little Liars universe.
+A tie-in book edition was based on the series set in the Pretty Little Liars universe.
 The book was written by Sara Shepard, and released by HarperCollins on May 28, 2019.

 Reception

 Critical response

 Pretty Little Liars: The Perfectionists was met with widespread acclaim from critics, achieving a rating above all seasons of the parent series.
 On review aggregator Rotten Tomatoes, the series holds an approval rating of 100% based on 11 reviews, with an average rating of 7.87/10.
 The site's consensus reads: "Visually intriguing and deliciously provocative, Pretty Little Liars: The Perfectionists effectively pays homage to its soapy forebear".